Interpuce/AurorOS/compile/README.md

 # Compilation tools

-This folder contains compilation tools, such as:
+This folder contains compilation tools.
-- package installers
-- linker
-- compiler
-- help Makefile commands

 > [!WARNING]
 > Touching this folder may cause AurorOS to not build properly.